All Practice Exams

 D.Use informal shorthand without standardized terminology.

-Explanation: Objective, complete documentation is essential for interpretation quality and medicolegal reliability.
+Explanation: Objective, complete documentation of findings, limitations, and deviations supports interpretation quality and medicolegal reliability.

 A.Ask only for insurance details.